wendy7756/vibe-coding-guide/my-experience/ios-app-experience-en.md

 ### 5. Maintain an Iterative Mindset
 Don't expect to create perfect apps in one attempt.
 Launch quickly, collect feedback, improve continuously.

-## Looking Forward

 Through this 60-day experience, I deeply understand the power of AI programming.
 It doesn't just enable non-technical people to develop applications — it fundamentally changes the barriers and methods of software development.

+While I still don't know traditional programming, I learned:
+- How to collaborate effectively with AI
+- Product thinking and user experience design
+- Basic iOS platform guidelines and constraints
+- How to rapidly validate and iterate ideas

 My future plans include:
 - Developing more complex apps to explore AI programming boundaries
 - Sharing more practical development tips and experiences
 - Helping more people realize their creative ideas through AI

-## Conclusion

-From zero to 6 apps, this journey proves one point: In the AI era, ideas matter more than technical skills.
+In the AI era, ideas matter more than technical skills.
 If you have good creative concepts, don't abandon them because you can't code.
 ChatGPT and other AI tools have opened a new door for us.

-Remember: **Most people build one app a year.
-With AI, you can launch 6 apps in 60 days.**

 The key is finding a workflow that suits you, maintaining a continuous learning mindset, and believing that AI can help you realize any idea.

----

-*If this article helps you, please share it with other friends who have creative ideas.
-Let's embrace the new era of AI programming together!*